It’s time to celebrate International friendship day with one of our lovely creatives.

-Friends and family inspire me too sometimes.
+Friends and family inspire me too sometimes (Perfect since it’s International friendship day and all).
 My mum has come up with some great ideas, friends often suggest new animals or breeds of dog for me to illustrate, and my partner likes to help develop ideas and give me feedback on my designs which is helpful.
 Other artists inspire me too, such as Gemma Correll, she is just brilliant and comes up with some great puns – I nearly got to interview her once!
 Sometimes I get ideas from TV, films or adverts I see, it can honestly come from anywhere at any time!

 What does a typical day in the studio/at home look like for you?

 So I actually work full time as a graphic designer for another company, and so I only get to work on my own business when I can squeeze it in!
 Most days I’ll spend the day at work, then come home and spend most of the evening packaging up orders, dashing to the post office, then dealing with emails, ordering stock and then, if I’m lucky, I get time to design new things!
 Which is obviously the best bit.
 I quite often stay up late working on new designs before I realise it’s past my bedtime.
 I just get so into it I don’t notice that hours have gone by.